ReactiveX/RxGo/README.md

 ![](res/rx.png)

 This stream produced in the target channel two items (a yellow and a green square).
 Each operator is a transformation stage connected by channels.
 By default, everything is sequential.
-Yet, we can easily leverage modern CPU architectures by defining multiple instances of the same operator (each operator instance being a goroutine connected to a common channel).
+Yet, we can easily leverage modern CPU architectures by defining multiple instances of the same operator (each operator instance being a goroutine connected to the same channel).

 ## Observable Types